Kristian Doolittle: College career

 As a freshman, Doolittle averaged 9.1 points and 6.2 rebounds per game, making 25 starts.
 He was suspended for the first semester of his sophomore year due to an academic issue.
 Doolittle averaged 2.9 points and 4.3 rebounds per game as a sophomore.
 As a junior, Doolittle was named to the Third Team All-Big 12 and Big 12 Most Improved Player.
 He averaged 11.3 points and 7.1 rebounds per game.
 Doolittle was suspended the first game of his senior season by the NCAA due to participating in an unsanctioned summer league game.
 On November 18, 2019, Doolittle was named Big 12 player of the week after contributing 19 points, a career-high 16 rebounds, and four assists in a win over Oregon State.
 He earned his second conference player of the week honors on December 23 after posting 21 points and 15 rebounds against Creighton.
 Doolittle reached the 1,000 point milestone on February 1, 2020, in an 82–69 win over Oklahoma State.
 On February 17, he earned his third Big 12 player of the week honors after posting 20 points, six rebounds, three steals and three assists in a win against Iowa State followed by 27 points and 12 rebounds against Kansas.
 At the conclusion of the regular season, Doolittle was named to the First Team All-Big 12.
 He averaged 15.8 points and 8.9 rebounds per game as a senior, shooting 44.1 percent from the floor, and had 10 double-doubles.

 Professional career

-Vaqueros de Bayamón (2020–2021)
+Puerto Rico (2020–2025)

-On October 16, 2020, Doolittle signed with Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+In October 2020, Doolittle signed with Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+He played 16 games for Bayamón between November 13 and December 17, helping them win the championship.